EOU-fledglings/2026/_pages/travel.md

 ## Conference venue

-The **EOU Fledglings Meeting 2026** will take place at the **Falculty of Biology of Gdańsk University** (Wydział Biologii Uniwersytetu Gdańskiego), located at ul.
+The **5th EOU Fledglings Meeting** will take place at the **Falculty of Biology of Gdańsk University** (Wydział Biologii Uniwersytetu Gdańskiego), located at ul.
 Wita Stwosza 59, 80-314 Gdańsk.

 ---